jroland01/uservalue-website/app/contents/usability-testing-medical-devices.md

 <br />

-## WHY IS USABILITY ENGINEERING IMPORTANT IN HEALTHCARE ?
+## Why is usability engineering important in healthcare ?

 The impact of poor usability of medical devices on patients' safety must be closely monitored as the variety and complexity of medical devices for patient treatment and surveillance increases, and as the users tend to be less skilled (e.g. patients, family members).
 Poor usability leads to slower task completion and use errors, with sometimes severe consequences for patient safety.